shawenyao/jekyll-now/_posts/2020-11-10-The-Birth-of-a-Galaxy.md

   )
 ```

-What if we want more than 1 spiral arm?
+What if we want more than one spiral arm?
 Simply repeat the above N times and each time, add a constant to theta for rotation purposes:

 ```r
 spiral_arms <- lapply(